 Lee served for six years as an adjunct professor at the Washington and Lee School of Law where he taught Wealth Transfer Planning.
 He has presented continuing legal education programs on numerous subjects, including ethics, trust planning, and recent developments in trusts and estates law.

-Lee is an active volunteer and serves on the boards of the Roanoke Bar Association, the Rescue Mission Foundation, Charitable Advisors of the Virginia Museum of Fine Arts, the Garth Newel Music Center, the Virginia Law Foundation, the Virginia College Fund, and Mill Mountain Theatre.
+Lee is an active volunteer and serves on the boards of the Rescue Mission Foundation, Charitable Advisors of the Virginia Museum of Fine Arts, the Garth Newel Music Center, the Virginia Law Foundation, the Virginia College Fund, and Mill Mountain Theatre.
 He is a member of the Roanoke Valley Alleghany Regional Commission (Chair 1995-99), the Roanoke Valley Transportation Planning Organization (Chair 1995-99), and the Roanoke Valley Greenway Commission.

 Prior to joining Woods Rogers, he was president of Carter & Osborne P.C.